 "I think you do, for the story is in direct relation to you."

 "Rouge!"
 Eve warned, eyes wide and fearful.

-Eve chomped on her lip, eyes flickering apprehensively, letting out a exhausted sigh she nodded.
-"Fine."
+Eve chomped on her lip, eyes flickering apprehensively, letting out an exhausted sigh she nodded.
+"Fine.
+Just be . . . gentle."

-Rouge smiled slyly, looking at Lucy again, "you might wanna grab a blankie fleshy, it might make your skin crawl."
+Rouge smiled slyly, looking at Lucy again, "you might wanna grab a blankie fleshy, this might make your skin crawl."

 Wow sorry that was so late. ~kills self~

 Anyways please review, favourite and follow, means a lot.